-“Don’t worry about them,” Kev “Big Mac” MacDonald broke in.
+“Don’t worry about them, Brandy.”
+It was Kev “Big Mac” MacDonald.
 “Get the fuck out and we’ll let HQ sort it out.”

 Like Nick would do anything differently.
-But, yeah, if he could get a glimpse of this asshole, he’d take the chance.
+But, yeah, if he got a glimpse of this asshole, he’d take the chance.

 “Birdie’s ETA is fifteen minutes.
 You guys all right?”

-“Yeah,” Nick said as he and Dex busted out the back door of the building they’d been haunting like ghosts for the last few days and made for the next zone they’d set up.
+“Yeah,” Nick said as he and Dex busted out the back door of the building they’d been haunting like ghosts and made for the next zone they’d set up.

-A woman in a burkha stood there, silhouetted against the setting sun.
-Nick wondered if it was the same woman he’d seen earlier, but then he realized this one didn’t have a basket like the last one.
+A woman in a burka stood there, silhouetted against the setting sun.
+Nick wondered if it was the same woman he’d seen earlier, but then he realized this one didn’t have a basket like the last one had.

 “Fuck me,” Dex breathed softly at the sight of a rifle cradled in her arms.